Pedro-Goncal/netflix-showcase-reactjs/README.md

 * Log in page ( Click on the user logo top right corner)
 * User authentication with firebase and Facebook

-(ONLY OPTIMIZED ON CHROME - Working on the firefox issue with the css scroll property)

 #### For More info Please check out my [LinkedIn](https://www.linkedin.com/in/pedro-goncalves88)